 Portuguese food is NOT Nando’s, but fans will be happy that frango assado (REAL piri piri chicken) does exist still and that Portuguese cuisine is generally tasty.
 So get your tongues and tummies ready for an array of Atlantic-Mediterranean delights.

 All of that rich food can upset your stomach though.
 To ensure you have a fun timing eating, here are some tips to avoid any mishaps.

 - If you’re staying in a hotel, be careful of the buffet.
-This is how MOST people get ill when they’re on holiday in Portugal.
+This is how most people get ill when they’re on holiday in Portugal.
 That’s simply because stuff is sitting around for too long, uncovered.
 And also bad hygiene standards.
-Avoid – and get out there to try some REAL Portuguese food.

 - It’s also handy to note that places which look clean probably are, too.
 Head to clean-looking places if in doubt.

-- Speaking of freshness, let’s talk about fish and seafood.
-This sort of thing can make you SUPER ill if it isn’t fresh.
-Make sure what you’re eating is FRESH.
+- Let’s talk about fish and seafood.
+This sort of thing can make you super ill if it isn’t fresh.
+Make sure what you’re eating is fresh.
 Eat seafood at the sea, landfood when you’re in the hills.
 (Is landfood a real word?)

 - There’s a lot of offal on offer – animals guts, leftover parts, tripe, that sort of thing.
 So if you order something like a meat stew, you may get a few surprises floating around in it.
-Parts of animals you wouldn’t USUALLY even dream of eating.
-A literal pig’s ear, for instance.
-Just brace yourself if you’re ordering something unknown.
-Or better yet: do some research on what you’d like to order.
+Do some research on what you’d like to order.